moodymudskipper/myverse/README.md

 ## Overview

-Users often use the RProfile to attach the packages they often use but this approach is not ideal as it lacks flexibility and can get in the way of reproducibility.
+Users often use their *.Rprofile* to attach the packages they often use but this approach is not ideal as it lacks flexibility and can get in the way of reproducibility.

 *{myverse}* is a fork of the *{tidyverse}* package that provides a way to attach a predefined list of chosen packages.

-You may your *.Rprofile* to set the `myverse.pkgs` option, and then `myverse::myverse_attach()` will attach your chosen packages, explicitly by default, just like `library(tidyverse)` does.
+You may edit your *.Rprofile* to set the `myverse.pkgs` option, and then `myverse::myverse_attach()` will attach your chosen packages, explicitly by default, just like `library(tidyverse)` does.

+Note: Mike Kearney wrote the package [{pkgverse}](https://pkgverse.mikewk.com/) which has some overlapping functionalities.
+See comparison at the bottom.

 ## Installation